Enriching People's Lives

 Scholarships & Certification

 Scholarships for IPS majors are available on a competitive basis and are awarded based on ability, need, and interest in a career path in plant sciences.
 In order to certify in an IPS major, a student must have a minimum of 24 credits with a minimum cumulative GPA of 2.0.
+For more information visit the CAHNRS Scholarship page.

-Students planning to transfer into the IPS program should take courses that meet the university’s general education requirements (GERs), and that also meet the IPS core requirements when possible.
+Students planning to transfer into the IPS program should take courses that meet the university’s general education requirements (UCORE), and that also meet the IPS core requirements when possible.
 Students are strongly encouraged to consult with an advisor within the IPS program for further guidance.

 AFS & IPS